andreipfeiffer/css-in-js/README.md

 **LEGEND**:

+- ✅: full out-of-the-box support
+- 🟠: partial support
+- ❌: lack of support
-- **Co-location**: ability to define styles within the same file as the component (this ability also gives you the option to move the styles into a separate file and import them, but not the other way around).
+- **Co-location**: ability to define styles within the same file as the component You can also extract the styles into a separate file and import them, but the other way around does not apply
 - **DX**: Developer eXperience which includes:
   - syntax highlighting
   - code-completion for CSS properties and values